-Several submitters including the Consumers' Association of South Australia Inc. and the National Council of Women of Australia raise the issue of herbicide toxicity and expressed concern that that the use of glufosinate-ammonium tolerant corn may lead to increased use of the herbicide on the crop, which in turn may necessitate an increase in the Maximum Residue Limit (MRL) for glufosinate-ammonium.
+Several submitters including the Consumers' Association of South Australia Inc. and the National Council of Women of Australia (NCWA) raised the issue of herbicide toxicity and expressed concern that that the use of glufosinate-ammonium tolerant corn may lead to increased use of the herbicide on the crop, which in turn may necessitate an increase in the Maximum Residue Limit (MRL) for glufosinate-ammonium.
 The South Australia Public and Environmental Health Service consider that the ANZFA safety assessment should address the issue of whether residues of the herbicide degradation process are present, toxic and/or subject to an MRL.

 There is currently no MRL for either glufosinate ammonium or its metabolites in corn in Australia.
-Similarly, in New Zealand no MRL exists, although a level of 0.1 ppm is allowed under default clause 6b of the regulation 257 (2A).
+Similarly, in New Zealand no MRL exists, although a level of 0.1 ppm is allowed under sub-regulations 257 (4) and (9) of the Food Regulations 1984.
 A Codex MRL of 0.1 ppm also exists.
 However, the glufosinate ammonium-tolerant trait that was introduced into DBT418 corn was used as a marker to facilitate the selection of transformed cells from non-transformed cells during the plant transformation procedure and was not exploited commercially in DBT418 corn.
-In other words, the herbicide was not used during the commercial cultivation of the plants and the Product Use Guide that accompanied batches of DBT418 corn supplied to growers specifically recommended against its use.
+In other words, the herbicide was not used during the commercial cultivation of the plants and the Product Use Guide that accompanied batches of

+DBT418 corn supplied to growers specifically recommended against its use.
 DBT418 corn was specifically marketed for its insect-protection trait only and no residues of glufosinate ammonium should be present on the kernels.